-Mitigation Measure Timing/Frequency of Action Responsible for Implementing Responsibility for Monitoring Standards for Compliance Verification of Compliance 4.1 AE STHETICS • 4.1-1a Prior to recordation of the Final Map, the project applicant shall submit a landscape plan for review and approval by the San Mateo County Planning Department (County Planning Department).
+Mitigation Measure Timing/Frequency of Action Responsible for Implementing Responsibility for Monitoring Standards for Compliance Verification of Compliance 4.1 AE 4.1 AESTHETICS 4.1-1a Prior to recordation of the Final Map, the project applicant shall submit a landscape plan for review and approval by the San Mateo County Planning Department (County Planning Department).
 The landscape plan shall include the location, size, and species of any proposed landscaping and shall include, but not be limited to, hedges or other appropriate vegetation that will provide opaque screening between the northeastern edge of the project site and the residences along the southern side of Parrott Drive.
 In addition, all proposed landscaping shall be of native, non- invasive species.
 Areas used for the storage of landscape maintenance or other equipment, supplies, or debris shall be shielded from view by fencing, landscaping or other means.
 Prior to final approval of the Final Map, a site inspection shall be required by the County Planning Department to verify that all approved landscaping has been implemented or bonds posted for performance and maintenance.
-All perimeter landscaping shall serve to screen and/or enhance views of the project site from surrounding roadways and neighborhoods.
-Prior to the approval of each phase of the Final Map Applicant PBD Site inspection to verify compliance with mitigation measure 4.1-1b Prior to the issuance of a grading permit "hard card," the applicant is required to submit a tree replacement plan that shall not exceed the following specifications: For each loss of a significant indigenous tree, there shall be a replacement with three or more trees, as determined by the Planning Director, of the same species using at least five gallon size stock.
-For each loss of a significant exotic tree there shall be a replacement with three or more trees, as determined by the Planning Director, as determined by the Planning Director, as a significant exotic tree there shall be a replacement with three or more trees, as determined by the Planning Director that the substitute tree can survive and Prior and during construction Applicant PBD/CDFW Site inspection to verify compliance with mitigation measures during construction; and subsequent monitoring as stipulated in the measure
+All perimeter landscaping shall serve to screen and/or enhance view s of the project site from surrounding roadw ays and neighborhoods.
+Prior to the approval of each phase of the Final Map Applicant DBA Site inspection to verify compliance w ith mitigation measure 4.1-1b Prior to the issuance of a grading permit "hard card," the applicant is required to submit a tree replacement plan that shall not exceed the following specifications: For each loss of a significant indigenous tree, there shall be a replacement with three or more trees, as determined by the Planning Director, of the same species using at least five gallon size stock.
+For each loss of a significant exotic tree, there shall be a replacement with three or more trees, as determined by the Planning Director, of the same species using at least five gallon size stock.
+Prior and during construction Applicant PBD/CDFW Site inspection to verify compliance w ith mitigation measures during construction; and subsequent monitoring as stipulated in the measure